house84/DataScience_Hueristic_Optimization/README.md

-Author: Nick House
-Language: Python
-Class: CS-4200 Python for Scientific Computing and Data Science
-Project: P2 - Hueristic Optimization

-This Project Solves the requirements put forth by the following

 1 Introduction
-In this project you will use Pandas and Numpy to implement a machine learning optimization heuristic following the given specications.
+In this project you will use Pandas and Numpy to implement a machine learning optimization heuristic following the given specifications.
 Given a real-valued function of d variables, the problem is to minimize the function (that is, nd values of the d variables that produce the minimum value of the function).